lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > between lambda-LVar and lambda-LVish, such as Fig.10 on p.38, but here
 > it's particularly egregious.)

+It's true, this part is really repetitive and we can probably eliminate a lot of that.
+In fact, we can probably replace the repeated definitions and lemmas with a couple sentences, phrased something like how the reviewer has: these definitions are the same as before, but meaning something slightly different.
+[TODO]

 > - p.43, l.2.
 If U is a set of update functions u_i on D, and U_p is a
 > set of update functions u_{p_i} on P (= D x {true,false}), one would
 > logically expect U_S to be a set of update functions on stores (finite